Album of the month - Radiohead OK Computer - May 1997

 Yorke's lyrics explore the melancholy effect of technology on humanity, highlighting the inevitable loneliness of the impending digital age - the perfect flipside to the late 90's "feelgood " internet driven economic explosion.

-The album features dense, astonishingly well layered soundscapes and complex syncopations that blend rock with electronic experimentation, it is often descibed as being dystopian.
+The album features dense, astonishingly well layered soundscapes and complex syncopations that blend rock with electronic experimentation, it is often described as being dystopian.

 News